Sergey Lukin

 Case History

 In December 2022, in Biysk, the Investigative Committee initiated a criminal case against unidentified persons, as part of which searches were conducted in the homes of local Jehovah’s Witnesses in January 2023.
-After that, Sergey Lukin, an entrepreneur from the city of Biysk, was brought in as a suspect.
-According to the investigation, he took part in the “activities of an extremist organization” - this is how an ordinary meeting of believers to discuss the Bible is interpreted.
+After that, Sergey Lukin, an entrepreneur from Biysk, was named as a suspect.
+According to the investigation, he took part in the “activity of an extremist organization” — this is how an ordinary meeting of believers to discuss the Bible is viewed.
 The reason for the criminal prosecution was a statement from a man who was allegedly interested in the Bible.
-After interrogation, Lukin was released on his own recognizance agreement.
-In January 2024, the court began consideration of the case on the merits.
-The trial ended in a guilty verdict - 4.5 years suspended.
+After interrogation, Lukin was released under a recognizance agreement.
+In January 2024, the court began to consider the case on its merits.
+The trial resulted in a guilty verdict — a 4.5-year suspended sentence.
 The court announced the decision in December 2024.
 After 3 months, the court of appeal replaced the sentence with 4.5 years of forced labor.

 Timeline